Atekahussin/Hospital-Database-Management-System/README.md

 - **Financial Reporting:** Automated billing based on consultation and room types.

 ## 📁 Repository Structure
+- `Design/`: Contains the ERD, Relational Schema, and Oracle APEX screenshots.
-- `Documentation/`: Full technical report (PDF) including ERD, Schema, and Query analysis.
+- `Documentation/`: Full technical report (PDF) detailing the system analysis and implementation.

 ## 👥 The Team
 Developed by Computer Science students at **King Faisal University**: